Sous la direction de Natalia Elaguina

 As a complement to the Corpus des notes marginales, the Notes et écrits marginaux conservés hors de la Bibliothèque nationale de Russie (volume 145 of the Complete Works) reproduces marginalia by Voltaire found in works outside of his personal library in both printed books and manuscripts.
 It occupies a unique place within the series as some of the texts included therein were annotated by Voltaire not for his own use but for friends, acquaintances and correspondents.
 The volume therefore offers a rare glimpse of marginalia that was intended to help his contemporaries to improve their own writing, but also to impress a certain image of Voltaire himself upon the recipients of the annotated works.

+There is a chance that more volumes annotated by Voltaire will come to light.
 If you know of any other eighteenth-century marginalia in handwriting which resembles that of Voltaire or his secretary Wagnière, please contact Gillian Pink.